siikheaw/301-Days-Of-Code/log.md

   const suffix = this.dataset.sizing || ''; // dataset = object contains data-*
   ```

-- Set the CSS properties with setProperties.
+- Set the CSS properties with setProperty.
   ```js
   document.documentElement.style.setProperty(`--${this.name}`, this.value + suffix);
   ```